-The second of the Schumann cycle CDs, with the second symphony and overtures, is released.
+The second of the Schumann cycle CDs, with the 2nd Symphony and overtures, is released.

 The Deutsche Kammerphilharmonie Bremen receives the Vision Award – the »Nobel Prize for Social Entrepreneurship«; further recognition of its pioneering work fostering a culture of unlocking potential.

 The Deutsche Kammerphilharmonie Bremen receives the Start Youth Art Foundation Award of the Year 2012 for the ›Melody of Life‹.